magento/devdocs/src/marketplace/sellers/installation-and-varnish-test.md

     -  GET "https://\<magento-host\>/simple-product-2.html"
     -  GET "https://\<magento-host\>/simple-product-3.html"

-## How read an error report?
+## Reading the error report

-For the installation part of this test we returns logs of Magento CLI commands.
-The easiest way to reproduce an error is run failed command on local environment.
+For the installation part of this test, the logs of the Magento CLI commands are returned.
+The easiest way to reproduce an error is run a failed command on the local environment.

-For Varnish tests we specify:
+For Varnish tests specify :

-1. Brief description of the failed scenario
+1. A brief description of the failed scenario
 1. Expected and actual cache behavior (HIT or MISS for cached page)

-To debug such kind of error it is recommended to have locally installed Magento with configured Varnish cache and checking corresponding HTTP headers.
+To debug this kind of error, it is recommended to have a locally installed Magento with Varnish cache configured and to check the corresponding HTTP headers.

 ## Troubleshooting

-If your submission failed on the Installation and Varnish Test and after attempt to reproduce it locally please [create a Support ticket](https://marketplacesupport.magento.com/hc/en-us) so we will be able to assist you or fix a bug on our end.
-Please specify your Submission ID in a ticket.
+If the submission failed on the Installation and Varnish Test and after attempting to reproduce it locally, [create a Support ticket](https://marketplacesupport.magento.com/hc/en-us) so support will be able to assist or fix the a bug.
+Ensure that the relevant Submission ID is included on the ticket.

-We also always glad for feedback and communication at [Magento Community Engineering Slack](https://magentocommeng.slack.com/archives/C7SL5CGDN) #marketplace channel.
+Feedback and communication on [Magento Community Engineering Slack](https://magentocommeng.slack.com/archives/C7SL5CGDN) #marketplace channel is always welcome.